kendrickkohh/Spotify_Lyrics_Bot/README.md

 # Spotify_Lyrics_Bot
-Automates lyrics production for unique Spotify users
+Python program that automates lyrics production for unique Spotify users

 For usage,
 1. Ensure you have attained your own Spotify and Lyrics Genius Client ID and Client secrets